levants/lightmare/lightmare-criteria/README.md

 		    .and().startsWith(Person::getFirstName, "fname")
 		    .firstOrDefault(new Person());
 ```
+operators "where" and "and" are optional, "where" will be set before first query parameter
+and "and" is default boolean operator if other is not called

 # Embedded entities

 For embedded entity there is method "embedded" with embedded getter method and appropriated query